replay-framework/replay/README.md

 For an over

 **NOTE**: Due to its small community, RePlay is not likely the best choice for a new project.
 Same holds true for Play1 and even Play2.
-RePlay primarily caters to Play1 codebases.
+RePlay primarily caters to Play1 codebase.
 It provides a simpler, more standard framework with greatly improved developer ergonomics.
 This README has a section on porting Play1 applications.